Ben Krauhaus: Brentford

 On 22 January 2024, Krauhaus transferred to the B team at Premier League club Brentford and signed a 3 1/2-year contract, with the option of a further year, for an undisclosed fee.
 Following a loan away during the second half of the 2023–24 season and recovering from a metatarsal injury, he returned to match play on 10 August 2024.
 Krauhaus made 28 appearances and scored three goals during the 2024–25 season and was part of the Professional Development League-winning B team squad, though he did not play in the Final.
 On 16 July 2025, Krauhaus returned to Bromley on loan until the end of the 2025–26 season.
+He made 40 appearances and scored two goals during the club's League Two championship-winning season.
+On 13 July 2026, Krauhaus joined Scottish Premiership club Falkirk on loan until the end of the 2026–27 season.